ndaelman-hu/nomad_workflow_recreator/docs/enhanced_mcp_tools.md

 4. **Verify Results**: Use quick_analysis to verify relationship creation
 5. **Clean Up**: Use clear_dataset when switching between analyses
 6. **Maintain Reasoning Consistency**: Use get_reasoning_patterns before creating new relationships to understand existing patterns
+7. **Log Suggestions**: When you need a new tool or script, use log_suggestion instead of creating it inline

 ## Reasoning Best Practices